Mental health (COVID-19)

 Be mindful of your mental health and the mental health of others

 The COVID-19 pandemic has impacted our lives in many ways.
-You may now be working from home, taking on a new role, or you may be off work for an indefinite amount of time.
-These, in addition to your other responsibilities, may be causing stress, anxiety, confusion and worry.
+This impact may be causing stress, anxiety, fatigue, confusion, and worry.
 It is normal to feel this way.
-The following are tips to support your mental health and the mental health of others during these uncertain times.
+The following are tips to support your mental health and the mental health of others during as we navigate this pandemic.

 Keep yourself informed

-Keep yourself informed by seeking information and practical guidelines about COVID-19 at specific times of the day from reputable and trusted sources like Public Health Sudbury & Districts, government organizations, and the World Health Organization.
+Keep yourself informed by seeking information and practical guidelines about COVID-19 from reputable and trusted sources like Public Health Sudbury & Districts, government organizations, and the World Health Organization.